-Sometimes people say crazy-ass things like, “At night when he wakes up, I feed him for about 45 minutes, change his diaper, go wash his bottles, play for a little while, go outside, and climb a tree (kidding), then start his bedtime routine again.
-It takes an hour or two before I get him down again.”
+Sometimes people say crazy-ass things like, “At night when he wakes up, I feed him for about 45 minutes, change his diaper, go wash his bottles, play for a little while, go outside, climb a tree (kidding), then start his bedtime routine again.
+It takes an hour or two before I get him back down…”

 Girl, you crazy?
 Helllll, no. You DON’T need to do… all that stuff.
 It should look something like this:

 2. Change his poopy diaper (with minimal light).

 Do it all as quickly as possible so you can get the heck back to sleep.
 Capiche?